coding-kitties/investing-algorithm-framework/README.md

 If you'd like to chat with investing-algorithm-framework users and developers, [join us on Slack](https://inv-algo-framework.slack.com) or [join us on reddit](https://www.reddit.com/r/InvestingAlgorithms/)

-#### Disclaimer
-If you use this framework for your investments, do not risk money which you are afraid to lose, until you have clear understanding how the framework works.
-We can't stress this enough:

-BEFORE YOU START USING MONEY WITH THE FRAMEWORK, MAKE SURE THAT YOU TESTED YOUR COMPONENTS THOROUGHLY.
-USE THE SOFTWARE AT YOUR OWN RISK.
-THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR INVESTMENT RESULTS.

-Also, make sure that you read the source code of any plugin you use or implementation of an algorithm made with this framework.

-For further information regarding usage and licensing we recommend to go to the licensing page at the website.

 ## Acknowledgements
 We want to thank all contributors to this project.
 A full list of all the people that contributed to the project can be found [here](https://github.com/investing-algorithms/investing-algorithm-framework/blob/master/docs/AUTHORS.md)

-## Documentation
-All documentation can be found online at the official website here [here](https://investing-algorithm-framework.com).

 ### Help / Slack